Guam Constitutional Convention of 1977

 The Guam Constitutional Convention of 1977 was a constitutional convention that took place in Agana, Guam, in 1977.

-Authorization of the Guam Constitutional Convention
+Authorization

 Under the authority granted by the U.S. Congress under Public Law 94-584, Guam Senator Frank F. Blas introduced Bill 978, which would establish the Guam Constitutional Convention.
 The bill was substituted by the Committee on Rules and passed the Guam Legislature unanimously with 21 votes, and was enacted as Public Law 13-202 by Governor Ricardo J. Bordallo.
 The law provided for the election of delegates by municipality based upon population, as determined by the election commission.
 It provided for a referendum to approve the constitution following the convention.

-Delegates Elected to the Guam Constitutional Convention of 1977
+Delegates elected

 A special election was held on April 16, 1977, at which delegates were elected to the Constitutional Convention.
 The following is a list of the delegates who were elected and from which municipal district each was elected.